Graded perfectoid rings: Graded perfectoid rings

 \subsection{Graded perfectoid rings}

 \begin{definition} We define a graded variant of perfectoid rings. \begin{itemize} \item Let $R$ be a $G$-graded ring.
-We say that $R$ is \emph{a graded perfectoid ring} if $R$ is gradedwise $p$-adically complete and $R^{\wedge p}$ and $R_0$ are perfectoid rings.
+We say that $R$ is \emph{a graded perfectoid ring} if $R$ is $p$-adically gradedwise complete and $R^{\wedge p}$ is perfectoid.

 \item Let $R=(R,R_{\graded})$ be a pro-$G$-graded adic ring.
 We say that $R$ is \emph{a pro-$G$-graded perfectoid ring} if $p$ is topological nilpotent in $R_{\graded}$ and $R_{\graded}$ is a $G$-graded perfectoid ring. \end{itemize} \end{definition}